e-dant/watcher/readme.md

 filesystem events to the (user-supplied) callback given to `watch`.

-The `event` object will contain the:
+The `event` object will contain:
+  - `associated`, another event, associated with this one, such as a renamed-to path.
+(This is a recursive structure.)
   - `path_name`, which is an absolute path to the event.
   - `path_type`, the type of path.
 One of:
     - `dir`